workleap/wl-idp-docs-hub/docs/ai/setup-update-dependencies-workflow.md

    - `/federated-tabs`
    - `/federated-tabs/episodes`
    - `/federated-tabs/locations`
-5. For each page, use `pnpx agent-browser snapshot` to verify the page rendered content, and use `pnpx agent-browser console` to check for console errors (ignore warnings and known noise like network errors from fake APIs or MSW)
+5. For each page, use `agent-browser snapshot` to verify the page rendered content, and use `agent-browser console` to check for console errors (ignore warnings and known noise like network errors from fake APIs or MSW)
 6. Stop the dev server process when done: `kill $(lsof -t -i:8080) 2>/dev/null || true; fuser -k 8080/tcp 2>/dev/null || true`

 ### Step 2d: Validate the "storybook" sample app

-Use `pnpx agent-browser` for all browser interactions in this step.
-Read the locally installed agent skill at `.agents/skills/agent-browser/` to learn the available commands. **Important**: the skill examples use bare `agent-browser` commands, but you MUST always prefix with `pnpx` (e.g., `agent-browser open <url>` becomes `pnpx agent-browser open <url>`).
+Use `agent-browser` for all browser interactions in this step.
+It is installed as a workspace devDependency.
+Read the locally installed agent skill at `.agents/skills/agent-browser/` to learn the available commands.
+Do NOT use `agent-browser screenshot` — use only `snapshot` (text) and `console` (errors).
+Screenshots are binary and cannot be analyzed.
 Running a build is NOT sufficient — you must start the dev server and validate in a real browser.

 1. Start the dev server in the background using the shell `&` operator (do NOT use `run_in_background: true`): `pnpm dev-storybook > /tmp/storybook-dev.log 2>&1 &`
 2. The storybook app listens on port **6006**.
 Wait for it to be ready — do NOT use `sleep`, do NOT write polling loops, do NOT parse the log file for a URL.
 Instead, immediately run: `curl --retry 30 --retry-delay 5 --retry-connrefused --silent --output /dev/null http://localhost:6006`
 3. Navigate to http://localhost:6006 and verify it loads correctly
 4. Click on at least **2 different stories** in the sidebar and verify each renders without errors.
-Use `pnpx agent-browser snapshot` to verify the rendered content and `pnpx agent-browser console` to check for console errors (ignore warnings and known noise)
+Use `agent-browser snapshot` to verify the rendered content and `agent-browser console` to check for console errors (ignore warnings and known noise)
 5. Stop the dev server process when done: `kill $(lsof -t -i:6006) 2>/dev/null || true; fuser -k 6006/tcp 2>/dev/null || true`

 ## Step 3: Success